Grand Oaks’ Response to COVID-19

 The Grand Oaks team has been closely monitoring the COVID-19 pandemic and is continuing to assess and update our internal procedures accordingly.
 The health and safety of Grand Oaks residents and staff is our topmost priority.
 As such, in accordance with the CDC, we continue to evaluate our day-to-day operations and provide updates on any changes on a regular basis.

-Grand Oaks will be receiving the Moderna vaccine and providing it to staff on Saturday, January 16th.
-The 2nd dose will be administered approximately 4 weeks later.
+Most staff and residents are now fully vaccinated and will continue to be offered the vaccine on campus.
 Contact us today with any additional questions regarding COVID-19 safety at Grand Oaks.

 Anyone, regardless of age, is at risk of becoming ill with COVID-19 if they’re exposed to it.
 However, older adults and those with severe underlying medical conditions are at especially high risk for developing complications from the virus.